How does the Spirit convict us?

 How does the Spirit of grace convict us?

 How does the Holy Spirit convict us?
-He does it by turning on the lights, not to shame you (Jesus carried your shame), but to show you the way to life.
+By turning on the lights.
+He does this not to shame you (Jesus carried your shame), but to show you the way to life.
 Ian Thomas described it like this:

 The Holy Spirit is like a man with a lamp entering a dark and dirty room, and what you have learned to live with in the dark becomes repugnant in the light.

 Think of Saul on the road to Damascus (Acts 9:3).
 By his own account he was chief of sinners.
 Then the lights went on and he became a different man.

 We need a new covenant definition of conviction, one that does not emphasize your badness but God’s goodness and grace.

 The simple fact is the Holy Spirit will never convict you of your sin.
 When you sin, your conscience may condemn you, the law will condemn you, the judge and jury may condemn you, the religious may condemn you, and the devil will certainly condemn you, but against the chorus of condemners stands the sweet Holy Spirit who defends you and draws you to grace.